Physics-50/Module-1/docs/week4.md

 Please upload your figure to [gradescope](https://www.gradescope.com/courses/216639/assignments/906819) according to the instructions provided there (note that you will have to upload it more than once).
 Make sure to include both the figure and caption.

+The tentative rubric that will be used to evaluate this checkpoint is provided below.
+IS A SCREENSHOT BEST?
+DON'T KNOW HOW TO DO THIS

 Don't forget to double-check that you've completed the miniquestion for this week.
 You can find this week's mini-question [here](mini-questions#week-4).